A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

 where $N_{H,J}(\gamma,\xi)$ is found by considering the smooth 1-dimensional manifold of Floer trajectories which start at $\gamma$ and end at $\xi$, quotienting out the natural $\bR$-action on Floer trajectories given by shifting in the $s$-direction, and counting the points in the resulting compact $0$-dimensional space.
 The parity of this number is $N_{H,J}(\gamma,\xi)$.
+Since $H$ is non-degenerate, all its 1-periodic orbits are isolated.
+Since it is non-resonant at infinity, by lemma \ref{lem:Linfty_estimate_perorb} they are contained in a compact set.
+In particular $H$ has finitely many 1-periodic orbits.
+Therefore $\CF_k(H,J)$ is finitely generated.

-Using the description of the boundary via gluing one may show that $d^2_{H,J}=0$ (see \cite[Section 9.1]{AudinDamian2014_MorseFloer} for more details).
+Using the description of the boundary via gluing one may show that $d^2_{H,J}=0$ \cite[Corollary 9.2.2]{AudinDamian2014_MorseFloer}.
 The homology of the resulting chain complex is Floer homology $\HF_*(H)$.

-\begin{rmk} Notice that each $\CF_k(H,J)$ is finitely generated, because $H$ is assumed to be non-degenerate (not just at infinity), so has only finitely many 1-periodic orbits.
-This is because non-degenerate 1-periodic orbits are isolated and lemma \ref{lem:Linfty_estimate_perorb} implies that all 1-periodic orbits are contained in a compact set. \end{rmk}

-\subsubsection{Continuations}
+\subsection{Continuations}

 Invariance of Floer homology is studied via the definition of continuation morphisms.
 These are morphisms